zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Outputs more debug logs for the Vehicle components.
 Useful for troubleshooting errors, but will spam logs
 - Default Value: false

-## Patches

-### ComfyGizmo - Enable Patch
-- Description: Patches relative rotation allowing for copying rotation and building while the raft is at movement, this toggle is only provided in case patches regress anything in Gizmos and players need a work around.
-- Default Value: false

-### ComfyGizmo - Vehicle Creative zero Y rotation
-- Description: Vehicle/Raft Creative mode will set all axises to 0 for rotation instead keeping the turn axis.
-Gizmo has issues with rotated vehicles, so zeroing things out is much safer.
-Works regardless of patch if mod exists
-- Default Value: true

-### Vehicles Prevent Pausing
-- Description: Prevents pausing on a boat, pausing causes a TON of desync problems and can make your boat crash or other players crash
-- Default Value: true

-### Vehicles Prevent Pausing SinglePlayer
-- Description: Prevents pausing on a boat during singleplayer.
-Must have the Vehicle Prevent Pausing patch as well
-- Default Value: true

-### Enable PlanBuild Patches (required to be on if you installed PlanBuild)
-- Description: Fixes the PlanBuild mod position problems with ValheimRaft so it uses localPosition of items based on the parent raft.
-This MUST be enabled to support PlanBuild but can be disabled when the mod owner adds direct support for this part of ValheimRAFT.
-PlanBuild mod can be found here. https://thunderstore.io/c/valheim/p/MathiasDecrock/PlanBuild/
-- Default Value: false

 ## Deprecated Config

 ### Initial Floor Height (V1 raft)